Port of Newcastle navigation tower

 Planning in progress

-Following HCCDC's restoration of Honeysuckle's iconic 'The Wharf' building, and a competitive process to identify its future use — Hope Estate have announced their plans to deliver their new destination venue, 'Hope at Honeysuckle'.
+Following HCCDC's restoration of Honeysuckle's iconic 'The Wharf' building, and a competitive process to identify its future use — Hope Estate announced their plans to deliver their new destination venue, 'Hope at Honeysuckle'.

-The new tourist destination will bring the best of the Hunter to Newcastle by showcasing the wine, spirits and craft beer the Hope family is known for; along with cooking masterclasses, wine tastings and beer matching experiences.
+Hope plans to bring the best of the Hunter to Newcastle by showcasing the wine, spirits and craft beer the Hope family is known for; along with cooking masterclasses, wine tastings and beer matching experiences.

 The initial Development Application (DA) for the venue was approved by City of Newcastle in late-2021, and was followed by a DA amendment by Hope in 2023 to enhance the venue offering.